 Blacks remain deep and colors stay vibrant in a room with ambient lighting.

 The Panasonic Z95B is great for watching sports.
 The TV has the brightness and reflection handling needed to handle glare in a well-lit room, so it's suitable for watching games during the day.
 Due to its wide viewing angle, you can watch the game with a large group of friends, and no one needs to worry about watching a degraded image.
 It has outstanding upscaling and also does a great job removing artifacts from cable feeds, so you get a clean-looking image regardless of the source.
+Fast action is crystal clear thanks to its nearly instantaneous response time, and there are no noticeable transition artifacts.
 Colors are punchy and accurate, so you get a vibrant image where jerseys and playing fields look as they should.

 Incredibly wide viewing angle for a consistent image from the sides.